 UNDP used statistical tools to measure nations' progress based on key indicators such education and life expectancy.
 More investment in early childhood programs and new approaches to international taxation were among the solutions offered by UNDP's 2019 Human Development Report to offset the roles of gender, ethnicity and wealth in helping to determine a person's relative place in society.

 Leaders of the New York-based United Nations agency said the report reflected a past year of mass street protests against governments in the Middle East, Latin America and the Caribbean, Europe, Africa and Asia.
 The protests exposed an erosion of public trust in political leaders who need to listen more to people’s real problems, U.N.
-Secretary-
+Secretary-General António Guterres said in late October.

 "The wave of demonstrations sweeping across countries is a clear sign that, for all our progress, something in our globalized society is not working,” UNDP's administrator, Achim Steiner, said in introducing his agency's 366-page report in Colombia's capital, Bogotá, with President Iván Duque.